codeonlyjs/website/content/guide/routerBasics.md

 ## Features

-The router supports the following features:
+The CodeOnly router supports the following features:

 * Centralized or distributed route configuration
 * Use URL patterns or regular expressions to match routes